-However, his advisors and his wife Zeresh cautioned him for his own good, "If Mordecai, before whom you have begun to fall, is of Jewish stock, you will not overcome him; you will fall before him to your ruin."
+However, his wise men, his advisors and his wife Zeresh counseled him for his own good, warning him, "If Mordecai, before whom you have begun to fall, is of Jewish stock, you will not overcome him; you will fall before him to your ruin."
+Their advice was that Haman should take care not to further antagonize Mordecai or seek his life, as his plot would surely be foiled.
 If Mordecai was of Jewish descent, they reasoned, a people under God's special providence, then it was clear that these events were not happenstance but divine intervention.
+Their observation that Haman had "begun to fall" before Mordecai indicated that God was acting favorably towards the Jews, focusing on their welfare and defense.